shashwatsaini/MUNSOC-Web-App/README.md

 It might be easier to run this app without GDrive functionality if you wish to contribute, to do so set FLAG_gdrive to False in app.py.

 You could also disable the mailing service, to do so set FLAG_mail to False in app.py.
+See Development Notes for more info.

 ## Development Notes